brannerchinese/rc_study_plans/projects/current_and_postponed_tasks.md

 ### Unix knowledge

  * Read in Eric S. Raymond, _The Art of Unix Programming_.
+[Website](http://www.catb.org/esr/writings/taoup/html/) should allow easy recording of _bon mots_.

    * 20170522: Have reached Sec.
 4.4, starting at the beginning.